horvathrobicode/display-out-of-stock/README.md

-# Display Out-of-Stock WooCommerce Products

-A simple snippet/plugin to include out-of-stock products in WooCommerce WP_Query loops.

 ## Installation

+Use this file as a **snippet** in your WordPress site:

-1. Copy `display-out-of-stock.php` to your theme or plugin folder.
+- Copy `display-out-of-stock.php` into your theme's `functions.php` file, or use a code snippet plugin.
-2. Activate it if using as a plugin.
-3. The snippet will automatically include out-of-stock products in queries.
+- The snippet will automatically include out-of-stock products in queries.

-## Usage

-Works automatically with default WooCommerce product loops.

-## License

-MIT License